Post-surjectivity and balancedness of cellular automata over groups: Background

 where $E$ is a finite subset of $\GG$.

 For $g\in\GG$, the \emph{translation} by $g$ is the function

 that sends an arbitrary configuration $c$ into the configuration $\sigma_g(c)$ defined by

-A \emph{shift subspace} (briefly, \emph{subshift}) is a subset $X$ of $S^\GG$ which is closed (equivalently, compact) and invariant by translation.
+A \emph{shift subspace} (briefly, \emph{subshift}) is a subset $X$ of $S^\GG$ which is closed (equivalently, compact) and invariant by all translations $\sigma_g$ with $g\in\GG$.
 The set $S^\GG$ itself is referred to as the \emph{full shift}.
-It is well known (cf.~\citep{lm95}) that every subshift $X$ is determined by a set of \emph{forbidden patterns} $F$ in the sense that the elements of the subshift $X$ are precisely those configurations in which translations of patterns in $F$ do not occur.
-If $F$ can be chosen finite, $X$ is called a \emph{shift of finite type} (briefly, \sft).
-A pattern that appears on some configuration in $X$ is said to be \emph{admissible} for $X$.
+It is well known (see e.g.~\citep{lm95}) that every subshift $X$ is determined by a set of \emph{forbidden patterns} $\Forb$ in the sense that the elements of the subshift $X$ are precisely those configurations in which translations of patterns in $\Forb$ do not occur.
+If $\Forb$ can be chosen finite, $X$ is called a \emph{shift of finite type} (briefly, \sft).
+A pattern $p:E\to{S}$ is said to be \emph{admissible} for $X$ if there exists a configuration $c\in{X}$ such that .
 The set of patterns that are admissible for $X$ is called the \emph{language} of $X$, indicated as $\Lang_X$.

 A \emph{cellular automaton} (briefly, \ca) on a group $\GG$ is a triple

 where the \emph{set of states} $S$ is finite and has at least two elements, the \emph{neighborhood} $\Neigh$ is a finite subset of $\GG$, and the \emph{local update rule} is a function that associates to every pattern